Warren R. Lang Student Awards

 Computer presentation winner - Danielle Garcia, Rutgers School of Health Related Professions

 Open to students enrolled in approved schools of cytotechnology.
-A letter from the school (including completion date) is required for membership.
+A letter from the school (including completion date) should be submitted to ASCT.
 Student membership is complimentary.
 Upon graduation, current student members can renew at the rate of $30, for their first year of employment.
 Join today!